-The temperature became lower because, although overall the same amount of heat was being removed from the oil cooler; on a per kg base, each kg was removing less heat because there was less time for heat absorption in the cooler.
+The temperature became lower because, although overall more heat was being removed from the oil cooler; on a per kg base, each kg was removing less heat because there was less time for heat absorption in the cooler.

 Did the pressure of the oil change as a result of reducing the temperature?